 The quality of the ride you get with an E-Pace can feel a little jittery and it certainly isn't as compliant as the most comfortable cars in this class.
-More of the thumps and jolts come into the cabin as you go up in wheel size, so it's little surprise that in order to have the optional 21-inch wheels, Jaguar insists you also have to select the optional adaptive dampers.
+Thumps and jolts increase in frequency as you go up in wheel sizes, so it's little surprise that in order to have the optional 21-inch wheels, Jaguar insists you also have to select the optional adaptive dampers.
 The ride is more compliant than rivals such as the Jeep Compass, but prospective buyers may be surprised to read the E-Pace feels less fluid and refined than a number of the competition, including the Volkswagen Tiguan.

 The engines available in the E-Pace are refined, however, and aside from the occasionally fidgety ride, the car never feels unrefined; the only other thing you’re likely to notice is the wind rushing past the wing mirrors at high speed and tyre roar from the bigger wheels.

 Jaguar E-Pace dashboard

 The dashboard features a simple layout, with rotary dials used to control many of the car’s systems, while a digital instrument cluster replaces traditional dials behind the steering wheel.
 For 2021, Jaguar swapped out the old infotainment setup with its latest Pivi Pro system, which helped the car keep up with rivals.

 The E-Pace trim range consists of two main pillars: regular and R-Dynamic.
 Each pillar contained the same four trim levels: standard, S, SE, and HSE but the R-Dynamic versions have body-coloured door cladding, a different front bumper design, front fog lights and different trim pieces, for a sportier look.
 For mid-2022 this appears to have been simplified again, with just R-Dynamic, R-Dynamic Black and Sport versions available.

-The entry-level E-Pace comes with 17-inch alloy wheels, LED headlights, dual-zone climate control, front and rear parking sensors and a rear-view camera, heated front seats, plus a heated windscreen and door mirrors.
+The entry-level E-Pace comes with 17-inch alloy wheels, LED headlights, dual-zone climate control, front and rear parking sensors and a 360-degree camera, plus a heated windscreen and door mirrors.
 It’s also equipped with an 11.1-inch touchscreen Pivi Pro infotainment system.
 This is a massive upgrade, with crisp graphics, much more friendly menus and snappy responses.
 It can also be updated over-the-air, which should cut down on some visits to the dealership.